colabottles/toddl/posts/modern-frontends.md

 ## Little Things

 My photo of me eating a lobster roll hasn't bothered anyone from any conference.
 Until MFL.
 I was asked to provide a different one.
 Why?
-Wait, I won't "pile on".
+Wait, I won't "pile on".xx

 "Can you handle your own room and travel?"
 Sure.
 I'm privileged I can do that.
 The room and travel fiasco is just that.
 A fiasco and downright greasy shit that the organizer pulled.